Auction Day: Freeze Your Vital Organs Off Edition

 These vehicles are a quick sale during that time period, and with 31 service records at places that charge north of $120 an hour for labor, I believe the price of $2200 plus the $220 fee will be decent enough.
 Plus I can always sell those wheels and go to a less blingy set if I still see it on my lot by late May.

-Old Volvos and old trucks are my two biggest weaknesses and truth be told, I got a bit dumb on this one. $1200 plus a $185 fee for a 1994 Ford Ranger with 250k.
+Old Volvos and old trucks are my two biggest weaknesses and truth be told, I got a bit dumb on this one.
+I could probably have been a bit more sensible if I was on an online auction site like Grays, but because I was there in the moment, I couldn’t help succumbing to my guilty pleasure. $1200 plus a $185 fee for a 1994 Ford Ranger with 250k.
 It needs nothing but I’ll frankly be looking at maybe $2000 as the sale price for this one.
 Or, I can finance it for $600 down and $50 a week for 15 months after changing out all the fluids, and then pray that the vehicle will make the note.

 It wouldn’t be the highest mileage vehicle I have financed if I went that route.
 That honor goes to a Buick Park Avenue with over 330,000 miles that really did make an 18 month note with zero issues.
 A lot of folks up in the North don’t understand that the only thing which wears out cars out in North Georgia are the heat, which uglifies the interior, and stop and go driving, which doesn’t really exist outside metro-Atlanta.